quii/learn-go-with-tests/intro-to-generics.md

 ### You're already using generics

-The FUD becomes even sillier when you consider that if you've used arrays, slices or maps; you've already been a consumer of generic code.
+When you consider that if you've used arrays, slices or maps; you've _already been a consumer of generic code_.

 ```go
 var myApples []Apples